matteocoletta/react_native_sdk/README.md

 ## Summary

-This is the React Native SDK of Adjust™.
-You can read more about Adjust™ at [adjust.com].
+This is the React Native SDK of adjust™.
+You can read more about adjust™ at [adjust.com].

 ## Table of contents